 - 1. Tardiness to school-Students who report to school after 7:25 AM are to report to the high school office.
 When a student is tardy three times, he/she will receive a detention.
-Thereafter, any additional tardies will result in a detention.
 When a student is illegally absent for a portion of a day, such portions may be considered as cumulative and translated into equivalent days and may result in a citation/fine. - 2.
 Tardiness to class-If a student is tardy for a class, a pass should be obtained from the previous classroom teacher.
 If the tardiness is not legitimate and persists after being warned, a detention will be issued by the current period teacher.